-Here is the PP I went through with my staff linking to this post giving some ideas of how to turn QFT into practice.
+Here is the PP I went through with my colleagues back in 2015, linking them to this post with the aim of giving them some ideas of how to turn QFT into practice.

 (Thanks to people from my Personal Learning Network whose images/ideas I have read and encapsulated into this presentation!)